developingAlex/react-api-stockprice-app/README.md

       this.loadQuote()
     }
     ```
+1. At this point is where the follow along ends and we start working on the challenges, if you need to view my solutions to the challenges you can check out the various commits starting around commit &lsquo;[Add company logo display](https://github.com/developingAlex/react-api-stockprice-app/commit/d65f3e8ba51716a14b51e56e08e896d979e6b143)&rsquo;
+### Set challenges to work through
+1. Load and display logo for symbol using: https://iextrading.com/developer/docs/#logo
+2. Add a history of previously loaded quotes
+3. Add list of recent news using: https://iextrading.com/developer/docs/#news
+4. Add 6 month table using: https://iextrading.com/developer/docs/#chart
+5. Add 6 month chart using: https://iextrading.com/developer/docs/#chart

+    Nice charting library in React: http://recharts.org/#/en-US/guide/getting-started

+## Notes on struggles I encountered

 ### How to pass data through to a component.
 I made a component to provide the code to display an image, using the url for the stock's company's logo.
 In the App.js file I was getting the logo's url as a returned json object {url: 'https://...'}